Important Camp Information

 Camp Capacity and Waiting List

 Each camp week will have a max capacity of 80 campers.
 Once camp is full, a child can be placed on the waiting list at no charge by emailing email@example.com.
-When a spot opens for that week, the parents will be contacted in the order the waiting list request was sent, and must pay in full if they decide to register for that week.
+When a spot opens for that week, the parents will be contacted based on when the waitlist list email was received, and must pay in full if they decide to register for that week.